The location where Bobby Driscoll was found dead

 He also voiced the title role in Disney's animated film Peter Pan (1953).

-When his career declined, Driscoll's parents made the fateful decision to withdraw him from a private school for child actors and move him to a public high school in West Los Angeles.
+When his career declined, Driscoll's parents decided to withdraw him from a private school for child actors and move him to a public high school in West Los Angeles.

-Unfortunately, this move proved to be a disaster, as he was shunned by the other students and incessantly teased about his former Disney roles.
-Feeling ostracized and humiliated by his peers, he eventually began experimenting with drugs.
+The move proved difficult, as he was shunned by the other students and incessantly teased about his former Disney roles.
+Feeling ostracized and humiliated by his peers, he began experimenting with drugs.

 Driscoll started taking heroin at the age of 17.
-As he got older, his drug use increased, and he racked up drug-related charges such as burglary, assault, and possession.
+As he got older, his drug use increased, and he faced charges such as burglary, assault, and drug possession.

-In 1965, he left the west coast and moved to New York, hoping to start over.
-Although he had dreams of making it on Broadway, a new career in theater never materialized.
+In 1965, he left the West Coast and moved to New York, hoping to start over.
+Although he dreamed of establishing a career on Broadway, it never materialized.

-Following his move to New York, he rarely made contact with his parents back home.
+Following his move to New York, he rarely contacted his parents.

-On March 30th, 1968, two children decided to explore an abandoned tenement at this address on East 10th Street.
-Inside, they found Driscoll's body lying on a cot.
+On March 30, 1968, two children exploring an abandoned tenement at this address on East 10th Street found Driscoll's body lying on a cot.
 Beside him lay two empty bottles of beer and some religious pamphlets.

 The coroner determined that the 31-year-old had died of heart failure.

-His frequent heroin use had led to arteriosclerosis, which is a disease that causes plaque to build up inside the arteries.
+His frequent heroin use had led to arteriosclerosis, a disease that causes plaque to build up inside the arteries.

 One year later, when Driscoll's father became critically ill, his mother attempted to track him down.
 With the help of officials at Disney, she submitted his fingerprints to the New York Police Department.

-Shortly afterwards, the NYPD ran the prints and confirmed that Driscoll had been dead for nearly two years.
+Shortly afterward, the NYPD ran the prints and confirmed that Driscoll had been found dead two years prior.

 Address